williamgilpin/howto/using_tacc.md

     conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c nvidia

+To use a GPU, make sure that you load a matching version of CUDA in all of your `.sbatch` scripts

+    module load cuda/12.0

 # Using Jupyter notebooks on TACC

 In a web browser, visit the [TACC Vis portal](https://vis.tacc.utexas.edu/).

 Create a job with your desired resources and partition.
 Leave the "reservation" field blank.

+# Using JAX with GPU on TACC

+Make sure that you install in your environment a version of JAX that matches the version of CUDA that you are running.
+The available JAX versions are listed in the [JAX installation guide](https://github.com/google/jax#installation)

+For example, installing CUDA 12

+    pip install --upgrade "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html

+Next, make sure that all of your `.sbatch` scripts load the matching CUDA version

+    module load cuda/12.0

+You can check that everything is working by opening a Python prompt and running

+    import jax
+    jax.devices()

+A GPU should appear somewhere

 # Using zsh shell on TACC